 Comprehensive Representation After An Accident At A Construction Site

 When we investigate our clients’ construction accidents, we carefully examine three primary areas of concern:

 - The causes of the accident

 Workers’ compensation may provide up to two-thirds of a worker’s average weekly wage during recovery, as well as lump-sum payments for impairment or disability.
 While a workers’ compensation case is in progress, we also seek to determine whether a third party – such as a subcontractor, equipment manufacturer or delivery service – is liable.
 Various companies, property owners, architects, engineers, contractors, subcontractors and managers may be involved in a construction project.
 We help clients pursue compensation from all relevant sources.

 Our Role In Your Recovery

 An injured construction worker is easily overwhelmed while doing their best to get well after a fall injury, an explosion or an injury caused by a defective tool.
 If an accident is fatal, families must prepare for a funeral and burial.
-Our construction accident firm lifts burdens from our clients’ shoulders.
+Our Indiana construction injury lawyers lift burdens from our clients’ shoulders.

 Initial consultations are free, and we represent injured workers on a contingency basis.
-Discuss your case with an attorney.
+Discuss your case with a Kokomo, Bloomington, or Indianapolis construction accident attorney.
 Call our Indianapolis office at 317-566-9600.
 In the Kokomo area, call 765-865-9300.
 In the Bloomington area, call 812-566-2600.
 You may also complete our online form and we will provide you with a quick response.